hilaryrichardson/richardsonlab.github.io/join/index.md

 </div>

 #### Prospective Graduate Students
-I am no longer accepting applications for graduate students for Fall 2021.
+I am accepting applications for graduate students for Fall 2022.
+Prospective graduate students must apply by the November deadline.
+If you are interested in applying, please email me with your CV and a brief summary of your research experience and interests.

   * [Learn more about funding opportunities for **PhD** students](https://www.ed.ac.uk/ppls/psychology/prospective/postgraduate/funding-research-students)
   * [Learn more about the **PhD** programs at Edinburgh PPLS](https://www.ed.ac.uk/ppls/psychology/prospective/postgraduate/psychology-phd-programme)